Florence Easton: Professional career

 In the fortnight between 3 and 17 November 1927 she sang Maddalena in Andrea Chénier, La Gioconda, Rachel in La Juive, Madama Butterfly and the Marschallin in Der Rosenkavalier; it was surprising that she could manage them all and in such a relatively short space of time.
 The critical response to nearly every one was laudatory.
-Though unlike her in so many ways, Easton had this much in common with Lilli Lehmann.
-By dint of application, intelligence, musical facility and sheer hard work, she was able to transform a lightweight lyric soprano into a dramatic instrument capable not merely of scaling the Wagnerian heights but with the stamina to stay up there season in and season out.

-Florence Easton was famous for her ability to take an unknown part at 8 in the morning and perform it flawlessly in public 12 hours later.
+Easton was famous for her ability to take an unknown part at 8 in the morning and perform it flawlessly in public 12 hours later.
 Frequently she was called upon to substitute for some leading soprano suddenly indisposed.
 She sang her first Isolde without a single rehearsal, called to do so at the last minute.
 In the middle of the 1929 season however, her memory suddenly failed her, and she asked to be released from her contract.
 She announced her retirement from opera and moved to a house in Hampstead, London.
 She married Robert Stanley Rogers, a New York banker and executive of the Celanese Corporation of America and baritone singer, in 1931.

 The following year she returned to singing and recorded Siegfried with Lauritz Melchior at Covent Garden.
 Between 1932 and 1935 she sang at Covent Garden, Sadler's Wells and at the Promenade Concerts under Sir Henry Wood, with the London Philharmonic under Sir Thomas Beecham and with the BBC Symphony Orchestra in the first worldwide hook-up broadcast.
 Her regular accompanist was Harold Craxton.
 At Covent Garden in 1932 she was Isolde in Tristan und Isolde and Brunnhilde in "Siegfried" opposite Lauritz Melchior, the only time they appeared together.
 She was Tosca, an unlikely Carmen, sang in Mendelssohn's Elijah and gave Lieder and song recitals.
 Leaving England finally in 1935, she found that she had lost the tour to the new sensation, Kirsten Flagstad (but she remained an unstinting admirer of the great Norwegian).
 Easton's last appearance on the operatic stage was as Brünnhilde in Die Walküre in New York on 28 February 1936.